-[Paper] The Preliminary Dating of the Bidong Shipwreck, Malaysia
+[Paper] The Preliminary Investigation on the Origin and the Sailing Route of Bidong Shipwreck, Malaysia

 Bidong shipwreck in Malaysia dated to 1500-1550 CE through ceramics and wood analysis, revealing insights into 16th-century Southeast Asian trade.